-All the Celebrities Who Have Tested Positive for Coronavirus
+All the Celebrities Who Have Tested Positive for the Coronavirus

 Tom Hanks and Rita Wilson

 On March 11, the internationally beloved actor shared on Twitter that he and his wife, actress and singer Rita Wilson, contracted coronavirus in Australia.
 Hanks was Down Under to prepare for shooting Baz Luhrmann’s Elvis Presley biopic when he and Wilson started to feel cold and flu symptoms.
 The couple subsequently tested positive for the virus and assured they are isolating themselves during their recovery period.
 According to a March 16 report from People, after a five-day stay at a Queensland hospital, the couple is now recuperating at a rented home in Australia.
+They made it back to Los Angeles on March 27, after their two-week quarantine.

 Olga Kurylenko